joshuaaclark/joshuaaclark.github.io/_posts/2015-12-03-Pet Adoption in LA.md

 A lot less variety here, with the big catch-all category of domestic short hair being the most common donation.

-Finally we can use the apriori algorithm to search through the various combinations in the data frame.
+Finally we can use the [apriori algorithm](https://en.wikipedia.org/wiki/Apriori_algorithm) to search through the various combinations in the data frame.
 This tells us what permutations of shelter/animal and other factor appear together most commonly, so we can classify each shelter by it's most common patterns.
-We need to subset the data down a little beforehand because otherwise we will get uninformative rules like "Chihuahuas tend to be Dogs" (NO SHIT!)
+We need to subset the data down a little beforehand because otherwise we will get uninformative rules like "Chihuahuas tend to be Dogs."

     asid$month <- factor(month(asid$Date))
     pet.rules <- apriori(asid[,c('Shelter', 'Intake.Condition', 'Intake.Type', 'Animal.Type', 'month' )])